react-theming/storybook-addon-material-ui/README.md

 Open you project folder.
 Find [`src/MaterialUI/`](https://github.com/sm-react/react-theming/tree/master/src/MaterialUI) directory.
 You'll find `JSX` files with Material-UI based React Components.
 You can use them as a starting point to create your own components.

 In oder to see your components in storybook add them to `src/MaterialUI/index.story.jsx`.
 You can do it [this way](https://github.com/sm-react/react-theming/blob/master/src/MaterialUI/index.story.jsx#L30-L32).
+You can read more about writing stories in their [documentation](https://getstorybook.io/docs/react-storybook/basics/writing-stories).

-Your themes files are located in the `src/.themes` folder as a JSON files.
+Your themes files are located in the [`src/.themes`](https://github.com/sm-react/react-theming/tree/master/src/.themes) folder as a JSON files.
 Please note that all JSON files from this folder are [imported automatically](https://github.com/sm-react/react-theming/blob/master/src/MaterialUI/index.story.jsx#L10-L14).
 So you can change them or add the new ones and you'll see this themes in your Storybook.

-You can edit the theme settings in `Theme.json` files manually, but the power of this project is that you can do it in your browser and see all changes immediately on your Material-UI Components.
+You can edit the theme settings in `Theme.json` files manually, but the **power** of this project is that you can _do it in your browser and see all changes immediately_ on your Material-UI Components.
 See **[Usage details](#usage-details)** to learn about working with themes.

 The [Storybook Boilerplate Project](https://github.com/sm-react/react-theming#storybook-boilerplate-project) contains many additional features for creating themable React Components, allows publishing your packages to `npm` and deploying your storybooks to `Github Pages`.
 It includes linting and testing scripts and other useful `Storybook Addons`.